geotools/geotools/docs/user/unsupported/swing/jmappane.rst

 Example
 '''''''

-1. You will need to define your own MapContext (defining what layers to display) prior to using a JMapPane::
+1. You will need to define your own MapContent (defining what layers to display) prior to using a JMapPane::

-     private static void showMap(MapContext map) throws IOException {
+     private static void showMap(MapContent map) throws IOException {
         final JMapPane mapPane = new JMapPane(new StreamingRenderer(), map);
         mapPane.setMapArea(map.getLayerBounds());
         JFrame frame = new JFrame("ImageLab2");